 - Wash clothing several times, adding a bleach or disinfectant to the wash cycle if the fabric permits.

-If you have suffered a sewer back up loss, you will be required to have a mainline backwater valve professionally installed in your dwelling as a basic loss prevention measure to be eligible for the broadest sewer back up coverage available to you from SGI CANADA.
+If you have suffered a sewer back up loss, you will be required to have an automatic backwater valve professionally installed in your dwelling as a basic loss prevention measure to be eligible for the broadest sewer back up coverage available to you from SGI CANADA.
 Contact an SGI CANADA insurance broker for more information.

 Note: Please advise your broker if you have a Mainline or Blokker backwater value or Aqua-Protec sealing system, as you may qualify for a discount on your Home Pak premium.